The New Ford Puma SUV 2019

 Buyers can also opt for the 125PS EcoBoost without the mild-hybrid system.
 A diesel variant will be available later in the year too.

-From launch, the Puma will be available in sporty ST Line trim and the more luxurious Titanium.
-The interior is carried over from the Fiesta but Ford says it has made a number of enhancements to give the Puma a more luxury feel.
+From launch, the Puma is available in sporty ST-Line trim and the more luxurious Titanium.
+The interior is carried over from the Fiesta but Ford says it has made a number of enhancements to give the Puma a more luxurious feel.

-A large boot aids practicality, with 456 litres of boot space plus a Megabox feature that can be used to carry unstable items, such as golf clubs, in an upright position.
+A large boot aids practicality, with 456 liters of boot space plus a Megabox feature that can be used to carry unstable items, such as golf clubs, in an upright position.

-The Ford Puma will go on sale at the end of the year and will be produced at Ford’s Craiova Assembly Plant, Romania, following almost €1.5 billion investment since 2008.
+The Ford Puma is on sale and is produced at Ford’s Craiova Assembly Plant, Romania, following almost €1.5 billion investment since 2008.

-The New Ford Puma will be available December 2019
+The New Ford Puma is available in our dealership.